michelesr/zsh-config/README.md

 ## xclip-aliases

-This is a set of alias to deal with different clipboards.
+This is a set of aliases to deal with different buffer (X for GNU/Linux, OS X buffer, and tmux). `xin` and `xout` are not available in `osx` branch.

-Requirements: *xclip*
+In GNU/Linux environments, be sure to have the `xclip` command available.

 **Copy** text to X **primary** buffer: